Mount Cabuyao

-Mount Cabuyao (alternatively spelled as Mount Kabuyao) is a mountain in the Philippines located in the municipality of Tuba in the province of Benguet.
+Mount Cabuyao (Ilocano: Bantay Cabuyao, Tagalog: Bundok Cabuyao), alternatively spelled as Kabuyao, is a mountain in the Philippines located in the municipality of Tuba in the province of Benguet.
 Its summit, rising to more than 2000 m above sea level, overlooks the city of Baguio.
 It is commonly mistaken as Mount Santo Tomas, a taller mountain just beside it.

 Due to its high elevation, several communications companies constructed relay stations and radars at the summit.
 A private observatory and AA radar station, once operated by the US Armed Forces stationed in the country, is also located here.
 A water catchment area was constructed to supply water to the City of Baguio and nearby towns.
 A small community of farmers live at the top of the mountain.
 A town hall and a school was built for them by the local government.